Back to Articles

 Normalization Is Already Part of the Debate

 Once the discussion turns to multiple shifts, normalization becomes unavoidable.
-If NEET is delivered in several sessions, question papers cannot be identical in difficulty.
+If the NEET 2027 CBT is delivered in several sessions, question papers cannot be identical in difficulty.
 That creates anxiety about whether scores will stay fair across shifts.

 Some students on Reddit see this as a major weakness.
 Others point out that normalization is already standard practice in large competitive exams.
 Their argument is simple: if the exam is going digital and multi-shift, fairness has to be handled mathematically rather than emotionally.